How Kate Upton Saved Justin Verlander's Career

 She said to undress down to his shorts, including shoes and socks.
 She needed to see his feet.

-“Your shoulder’s the victim,”she says.
+“Your shoulder’s the victim,” she says.
 “That doesn’t mean that’s where the problem is.”

 She asked Verlander to squat.
 He said he couldn’t.
 Not since the surgery.